noostale/noostale.github.io/index.md

 layout: default
 ---

-Hello!
-My name is **Emanuele Frasca**.
-I'm from Italy.
+Hi, I'm **Emanuele**.

-I'm a computer engineer, currently studying *Artificial Intelligence and Robotics* at the *University of Rome "La Sapienza"*.
+I'm a computer engineer from Italy, currently studying *Artificial Intelligence and Robotics* at the *University of Rome "La Sapienza"*.

 My main interests are in the fields of:
 - Deep Learning